M7-TROJAN/cs505/doc.md

 1. The program starts with a welcome message and prompts the user to enter his/her name.
 2. The user selects the number of questions they wish to answer.
-3. Questions are randomly selected from the `QuestionBank`.
+3. Questions are randomly selected from the `QuestionBank` and managed using `StackLinkedList`.
 4. The user answers the questions, and their performance is evaluated.
 5. Results are displayed with detailed statistics (e.g., correct answers, percentage, grade).
 6. Results are saved to a history file with a timestamp.